 For Theater Lovers

-Have you heard of these guys dressed in black who throw paint around on some cruise ships?
+Have you heard of these guys dressed in black who throw paint around?
 They are called the Blue Man Group.
 Many folks do not know that Boston is home to the second Blue Man Group show, located at the Charles Playhouse, a few miles from the cruise port.
 So, if you have yet to see these men in action, while in Boston you can catch their signature show, Tubes, nightly Thursday to Sunday, with matinee showings playing on the weekends.
 Since 1995, this show has wowed audiences with a mix of art, music, multimedia, and, of course, a good old fashioned toilet paper fight!
 The box office is open daily from 12pm to 6pm, with extended hours on Friday and Saturday.

 For Sport Lovers

 Boston hosts multiple world champion sports teams, so if you want to venture out a bit further Fenway Park and TD Garden should be on your list of must-sees.
 Fenway Park is home to the 2013 World Series Boston Red Sox.
 If you cruise in September, you may have a chance to see the boys in red play a game.
 If you can’t catch the action live, regular tours of the nation’s oldest major league ballpark will give you an insider’s look at the stadium.
 This definitely makes our list of the best things to do in Boston on a cruise.
-Depending on your departure date, you might also be able to catch some preseason action for the 17-time NBA champion Boston Celtics or 6-time Stanley Cup champion Boston Bruins.
+Depending on your departure date, you might also be able to catch some pre-season action for the 17-time NBA champion Boston Celtics or 6-time Stanley Cup champion Boston Bruins.
 More information and tickets can be found at their stomping grounds, the TD Garden box office.

 For Photo Enthusiasts

-If your idea of a vacation includes snapping pictures of every major city attraction, than a city tour is probably your cup of tea.
-While you could walk your way around Boston, why not travel in a duck—a WWII-style amphibious vehicle that is!
+If your idea of a vacation includes snapping pictures of every major city attraction, then a city tour is probably your cup of tea.
+While you could walk your way around Boston, why not travel in a duck- a WWII-style amphibious vehicle that is!
 The original Boston Duck Tour Company offers an approx. 80 minute city tour that is conducted on land and sea in these unique vehicles making it one of the top things to do in Boston on a cruise.
 While onboard, a humorous and informative ConDUCKtor will describe the cityscapes while you capture all the photo-ops.
 Tours depart regularly from two locations, with the New England Aquarium departure point being the closest to the Cruise Port.

 Where to Stay